jkrup/meteor-hero/README.md

     -E `FILE`          Env file to be read for environment variables to be set.

   Commands:
     []  By default deploys a MeteorJS application to heroku.
+    -u  Update instead of creating a new url, update the previous deploy.
+The file .heroku_app_name must exist and contain the previous app name.

   Examples: